peggyrayzis/react-native-create-bridge/README.md

 # react-native-create-bridge
 React Native bridge modules made easy!
+If you're a JavaScript developer writing your first lines of native code or a more experienced developer looking to eliminate boilerplate from your React Native workflow, this tool is for you.

 ## Getting Started
 1. `npm install -g react-native-create-bridge` or `yarn global add react-native-create-bridge`